Alexander Livingstone Bruce: Family background

 Agnes (born 1847, in Chonuane), the daughter of David Livingstone and his wife Mary, married Alexander Low Bruce (born 1839) in 1875, and they had four children.
+Mr. Livingstone was a son-in-law of David Livingstone, the famed missionary and explorer of Africa, whose travels throughout the continent represented one of the first successful European expeditions in the African interior.
 The first child was a son, David Livingstone Bruce (1877–1915), the second child was a daughter who died young, the third child and second son was Alexander Livingstone Bruce (born 1881), and the fourth child was a daughter Annie Livingstone Bruce (1883–1954).

-Alexander Low Bruce was a master brewer and supported East and Central African commercial and missionary organisations.
+His father, Alexander Low Bruce was a master brewer and supported East and Central African commercial and missionary organisations.
 After his marriage to Agnes Livingstone, he became a director of the African Lakes Company.
-He never visited Nyasaland, but obtained title to some 170,000 acres of land there, 162,000 acres in an estate named Magomero south of Zomba.
+Though, he never visited Nyasaland, he would obtain title to some 170,000 acres of land there, 162,000 acres of which were concentrated in an estate named Magomero, south of Zomba.
 On his death on 1893, aged 54, title to his African assets passed under his will to the A L Bruce Trust, whose major beneficiaries were his two sons and, to a lesser extent, his daughter.

 Alexander Livingstone Bruce attended the Edinburgh Academy between 1888 and 1894.
 He was commissioned a second lieutenant in the 16th The Queen's Lancers on 8 May 1901, taking part in the Second Boer War in South Africa, where he was wounded.
 Following the end of the war, he was promoted to lieutenant on 22 November 1902.
 As a result of his wartime injuries, he was only capable of walking by using two sticks, although he later attained the rank of Major in the King's African Rifles during the First World War.

 Bruce was married to Amy (née Sanderson), the former wife of Roderick Laing who divorced her in 1923.
 Amy died in 1927, and they had one child, a daughter Diana Livingstone Bruce (born 1927), who in 1963 married the American visual effects creator and producer Ray Harryhausen.

 Bruce died on 12 February 1954 in London.